Table of Contents

 Breaking in the Benelli Super Vinci

-So, let’s start from the beginning.
+So, let’s start at the beginning.
 Before you do anything, you need to clean and lube the shotgun.
 You never know what happens to the package when it is on its way to you.
-The best possible way to ensure a high-quality shooting experience, from the get go, is by treating your new shotgun as a tool that is still unfinished.
+The best possible way to ensure a high-quality shooting experience, from the get-go, is by treating your new shotgun as a tool that is still unfinished.
 It is still in the process of becoming ready.
 It arrives at your doorstep, you unbox it, and then you need to break it in.
-As I mentioned earlier, what works best (and what the Benelli reps recommend) is finding the heaviest ammo possible – with the Super Vinci it will be 3 inch or 3½ inch shells – and shoot a few boxes of it.
-Even if you don’t fire 3½ inch shells again, using them to break in the Super Vinci is what works best.
+As I mentioned earlier, what works best (and what the Benelli reps recommend) is finding the heaviest ammo possible – with the Super Vinci it will be 3″ or 3½” shells – and shoot a few boxes of it.
+Even if you don’t fire 3½” shells again, using them to break in the Super Vinci is what works best.
 As far as brass goes – the higher and bigger they are, the better.

 Avoid using cheap shells when breaking in your Super Vinci, because it may lengthen the process and cause unnecessary frustrations in the future.
 You should probably avoid using cheap shells anyway, but even more so during that first period of time.
 The web is full of stories of people who took their newly-unboxed Benelli shotgun (not limited to the Super Vinci, but all Benellis), and immediately attempted to go hunting with it.
 With the Super Vinci, some of them reported that it jammed 60-80% of the time.
 Sorry, guys, that is not the way it works.
 Obviously, it is going to jam.